I was the third and last child. See also my Family Tree Photos Page I helped put together for my first daughter's DNA class project.

 The name they gave me to live with all my life is Mark Evan.
 "Mark" is a Roman derivative of Mars, the god of war.
 Evan comes from evangelist, or preacher.
 I'm definitely not a warrior, and have always avoided conflict (an instinct my first daughter clearly inherited), relying on diplomacy and patience.
 I'm also wary of egotistical preachers who portray themselves as second in status to God, though I do honor humble leaders trying to help others.

 He met my mother, the former Elizabeth Ann Avery, when pursuing his Masters Degree at the University of Alabama.
 He was teaching a class as a graduate assistant and my mother was a student in his class.
-My mother grew up in rural Alabama, also from a modest background, old colonial landed gentry going back hundreds of years with Scottish roots in Alabama on the mother's side, with a French ancestry businessman father.
+My mother grew up in rural Alabama, also from a modest background, old colonial landed gentry going back hundreds of years with Scottish and British roots in Alabama on the mother's side, with a French ancestry businessman father.
 Her father died at age 41 when she was young (apparent heart defect, but he was a businessman who worked hard), and she was one of 8 siblings.

 My sister Cheryl Ann is 4 years older than me, and my brother Stuart Lee is 1 1/2 years older.